Mechatronics-SDSU/software-workflow-intro/README.md

     https://github.com/Repo-Factory/MechatronixIntroProject.git

-As mentioned, the project has two ROS packages.
-If these need to be rebuild for whatever reason you can use these commands:

-Publisher/Client:

-    colcon build --packages-select package1

-Subscriber/Service:
+You may have to build the project on your local machine so you can use

-    colcon build --packages-select package2
+    colcon build

+This will start with the time_types and then move on to package1 and package2 which contain the contains.

-When these are built, you can run them in two separate terminals using these commands (Make sure to source with . install/setup.bash first):
+When these are built, you can run the two nodes in two separate terminals using these commands (Make sure to source with . install/setup.bash first):

     ros2 run package1 talker